gui1117/ruga/GDD.md

 * si les monstres ne voit pas travers les autres monstres utiliser des monstre lent pour se protéger de monstre rapide
 * inverse de monstre qui s'écarte de toi doucement il faut arriver a rester près longtemps

+## quelques citations

+We recognize the touch of the Master in the idea that the problem is not to define what a motive is: the problem is to define the category of motives and to identify its structures.

+Discovery is the privilege of the child: the child who has no fear of being once again wrong, of looking like an idiot, of not being serious, of not doing things like everyone else.